The latest advances in dental implants and Bioteeth technology

 New Research Emerges on Bioteeth

 Researchers at King’s College of London, led by Professor Paul Sharpe, have made headway into the field of bioteeth, functional teeth that are biologically grown from stem cells.
 Their most recent findings, published in the Journal of Dental Research, showed that epithelial cells gathered from the gum tissue of adult subjects could be implanted into the embryonic teeth cells of mice and grow into fully functional human-mouse hybrid teeth.
 In the future, this could mean that we could grow our own replacement teeth rather than have to rely of dental prosthetics like bridges or dental implants.
-Of course, ethical concerns over the use of embryonic stem cells, as well as their lack of ready availability, mean that bioteeth won’t be on the market for a number of years.
+Of course, ethical concerns over the use of embryonic stem cells, as well as their lack of ready availability, mean that bioteeth won’t be on the market for a number of decades.
 However, once researchers can figure out a way to culture adult epithelial cells so that they behave like embryonic stem cells, we might see bioteeth technology hit the mainstream.

 New Material Improves the Success Rate of Dental Implants

 According to the American Association of Oral and Maxillofacial Surgeons, dental implants have an average 95% success rate.
 While this is certainly a number to be proud of, if you’re one of those patients who fall into the 5% failure rate, you’re not likely to be very happy with the dental implant procedure.
 Implant failure most often occurs when the implant itself, that part the surgeon implants into the jaw bone, fails to fully osseointegrate (fuse with) the surrounding bone tissue.
 The most common causes for dental implant failure include poor oral hygiene, placing too much pressure on the implant before it has fully healed, and certain habits like smoking.